BaisycCoin/BaisycCoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoin Core for Windows.
+Below are some notes on how to build BaisycCoin Core for Windows.

-The options known to work for building Bitcoin Core on Windows are:
+The options known to work for building BaisycCoin Core on Windows are:

 * On Linux using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the Bitcoin Core Windows release binaries.
+Ubuntu Bionic 18.04 is required and is the platform used to build the BaisycCoin Core Windows release binaries.
 * On Windows using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.